healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 Cord Storage: Yes

-The Comfee has a standard BPA-free plastic 360° swivel base that’s sturdy and fits the carafe well enough (+5).
+The Comfee has a standard BPA-free plastic 360° swivel base that’s sturdy and fits the carafe well (+5).
 At the bottom of the base is the cord storage and also three small anti-slip silicone pads (+4).

 ### Power Cord